HoneyBerries/InvRestore/README.md

 ## Features

-- Automatically saves player inventory upon death.
+- Automatically saves player playerInventory upon death.
-- Allows restoring the last death or manually saved inventory.
+- Allows restoring the last death or manually saved playerInventory.
-- Offers inventory inspection with a GUI.
+- Offers playerInventory inspection with a GUI.
 - Config-based storage system using `inventories.yml`.

 ## Commands

-- **/invsave** [player]: Saves the current inventory for the sender or the specified player.
+- **/invsave** [player]: Saves the current playerInventory for the sender or the specified player.
-- **/restore** \<death|save\> [player]: Restores death or saved inventory for yourself or another player.
+- **/restore** \<death|save\> [player]: Restores death or saved playerInventory for yourself or another player.
-- **/invview** \<death|save\> [player]: Opens a GUI to view death or saved inventory for yourself or another player.
+- **/invview** \<death|save\> [player]: Opens a GUI to view death or saved playerInventory for yourself or another player.

 ## Permissions